 Social Security affiliation document.

-If the UK-national is self-employed, he/she may provide any of the following documents:
+If self-employed, provide any of the following documents:

 Registration in the census of economic activities, or;